ndfcampbell/bmva_summer_school/README.md

 # BMVA Summer School
-TensorFlow Lab for the BMVA Summer School
+PyTorch Lab for the BMVA Summer School

+Please read the PDF for the introduction to PyTorch.

 Use Google colaboratory to run the notebooks!